On This Day in History: March 18

 - New York governor George Clarke's complex at Fort George is burned in an arson attack, starting the New York Conspiracy of 1741.

 - English lord John Berkeley sold his half of New Jersey to the Quakers

 - The Third Anglo-Powhatan War begins in the Colony of Virginia.

 - Susenyos is formally crowned Emperor of Ethiopia.

-- Albert II of Habsburg becomes Holy Roman Emperor.
+- Albert II of Habsburg becomes King of the Romans.

 - Jacques de Molay, the 23rd and final Grand Master of the Knights Templar, is burned at the stake.

 - First Mongol invasion of Poland: Mongols overwhelm Polish armies in Kraków in the Battle of Chmielnik and plunder the city.

 - Frederick II, Holy Roman Emperor, declares himself King of Jerusalem in the Sixth Crusade.